markstringer-dti/markstringer-dti.github.io/dti.md

 Person 3: Oh my God the Pirates are coming.
 The cannons!
 Load the cannons!

-Person 4: Oh my God the Pirate are coming.
+Person 4: Oh my God the Pirates are coming.
 Quick hide in the lifeboats.

 All these are good selections.
 Of course the audience hope that hiding in the lifeboats won't work, but will result in lots of comedy.